dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/2_protocol_overview/3_milkomeda_liquid_staking.md

 # EVM: Milkomeda C1

-Milkomeda Liquid Staking protocol is composed of 3 core contracts:
+Milkomeda Liquid Staking protocol is composed of 3 core contracts with specific functions that can only be called from the bridge:

 - **LiquidStaking**: The core staking contract.

-- **StakedMilADA**:An ERC20 complian token used to represent stakers share of the pool.
+- **StakedMilkADA**:An ERC20-like token used to represent stakers share of the pool.

 * **Pillage**: A utility contract to withdraw rewards from smart contract account unable to withdraw their rewards

+The LiquidStaking Smart Contract is the core contract of the protocol and keeps the count of the total milkADA deposited.
+Its core functions in the users's perspective are stake, unstake and withdrawRewards, and there are also important functions like accreditToPool and removeRewardsOnBehalf that can only be called by the bridge.